The Ultimate Guide on Electronic Signatures, Digital Signatures, and Email Signatures

 The European Union has adopted a similar policy known as the electronic Identification, Authentication and Trust Services (eIDAS) regulation.
 This establishes a legal framework for the provision and effect of electronic signatures.
-It mandates that these type of signatures can be used along with handwritten ones no matter which EU Member State the transaction takes place in.
+It mandates that these types of signatures can be used with handwritten ones no matter which EU Member State the transaction takes place in.

 eiDAS defines three types of e-signature:

-A SES provides the lowest levels of legal assurance, and is difficult to verify.
-In highly-regulated industries such as healthcare, finance and legal, using a SES is not considered secure enough.
-This is because the receiver will be unable to accurately verify the identity of the sender.
-A SES is also highly vulnerable to tampering and Man-in-the-Middle (MITM) attacks.
+An SES is also highly vulnerable to tampering and Man-in-the-Middle (MITM) attacks.
 If a document gets hijacked during transit with no security, there is a severe risk of data breaches occurring to both parties.

 The highest type of e-signature is known as a qualified electronic signature.
 This carries the same legal weight as handwritten signatures.
-Signers are required to use certificate-based digital ID issued by a qualified EU Trust Service Provider (TSP).
+Signers are required to use a certificate-based digital ID issued by a qualified EU Trust Service Provider (TSP).

 The UK uses a similar approach to the European Union with the UK Electronic Communications Act 2000.